- About Us

 Mike Grier, Executive Director of Mental Health Services, and Kathyann Corl, Director of Community Relations at Mental Health Services will present “The Journey to Recovery Begins with Hope” on February 25.
 Check out #KHSMissionFocus

 Keystone Human Services International and Keystone Moldova are providing consultation to the Republic of Kazakhstan to develop a roadmap for community-based children’s services.
-Read Charlie Hooker’s message about the new initiative.
+Read Charles Hooker’s message about the new initiative.

 A Day with David Pitonyak

 David Pitonyak, a consultant dedicated to reimagining the way people with disabilities are supported, is joining the Keystone Institute on March 3 for a day of reflection and learning.
 We will be posting live on our Facebook Page and on Twitter @Keystone_KHS on March 3.

 Your favorite games from PawsAbilities will be at the National Pet Expo on March 6-8 at the Farm Show Complex.
 Join Susquehanna Service Dogs for Dog Olympic Games, the kissing booth, and demonstrations of service dog skills!
 Learn more

 On March 3, men from diverse backgrounds will visit Capital Area Head Start classrooms to read to students and be positive role models.
 Learn more